ExLibrisGroup/CocoaPods/exlibris-installation.md

 ## Prerequisites

 You need `Ruby` installed in your Mac.
 Usually it comes along with the system, but it's recommended you install [rbenv](https://github.com/rbenv/rbenv#how-rbenv-hooks-into-your-shell) in order to use a more recent version of ruby.
 Also this will help you overcome all the problems with permissions.
 Follow the [installation instructions](https://github.com/rbenv/rbenv#installation) to install it.
-Once you have ran rbenv-doctor as mentioned in step 4 of installation paragraph you're good to go.
+Once you have ran rbenv-doctor as mentioned in step 4 of installation paragraph you can now install a newer version of ruby.
+In our tests 2.7.2 worked perfectly, so at least this version.
+To do so type `rbenv install 2.7.2`.
+After the installation, we need to make this version global using `rbenv global 2.7.2`.
+Now if you run `rbenv version` you should see the version you just installed.

 ## Steps